Skip navigation

 16 Essentials for an Event Sustainability Continuous-Improvement Process

-Take a look inside the elements that Informa event organizers track for their sustainability reporting.
+Here's a look inside the sustainability elements tracked by event organizers for international conference/exhibition producer Informa.

 When it comes to sustainability, how much do you ask of your meeting and event producers?
 And how do you measure the progress and effectiveness of those efforts?

 Informa, the London-based business intelligence and exhibitions company (and parent company of MeetingsNet) has developed what it calls the Fundamentals.
-Launched in 2019 and expanded for 2023 events, the Fundamentals set expectations for sustainability across all areas—from waste management and procurement to accessibility and positive impacts for the community.
+Launched in 2019 and expanded in 2023, the Fundamentals set expectations for sustainability across all areas—from waste management and procurement to accessibility and positive impacts for the community.
 They help organizers know where they stand with their sustainability efforts and create a record to build on year over year.

 Conference managers complete a Fundamentals workbook for each major Informa event.
 They are asked to note what efforts were made in previous years, the plan for the current event, and the actual results.
 The workbook is also where they log specific event data on energy use, waste, and other sustainability metrics.